 This project was commissioned by a large independent brewery and set out clear requirements for the design and installation of a large commercial dishwashing area to serve a newly built restaurant in Hertfordshire.
 This was supported by the installation of a re-designed glass washing area that was suitable for meeting the requirements of a busy, growing pub.

 It is a common misconception that stainless steel cant rust.
-It can, but not how you would normally imagine rusting to occur.
-Stainless steels have very high resistance to rust thanks to their protective layers covering them, these extremely thin layers; only millionths of an inch thick, are created during the formation of the steel offer protection from rust.
+It can, but not how you would generally imagine rusting to occur.
+Stainless steels have very high resistance to rust thanks to their protective layers covering them, these fragile layers; only millionths of an inch thick, are created during the formation of the steel offer protection from rust.

-To clean crockery effectively commercial dishwasher will use set washing cycles in parallel with measured dosing of specially designed dishwasher detergent and rinse aid.
-Most commonly these products are sold in 5-litre bottles.
+To clean crockery effectively your commercial dishwasher will use set washing cycles in parallel with measured dosing of specially designed dishwasher detergents and rinse aids.
+Most commonly these products are sold in 5 litre bottles.